 The Department of Art offers a program of graduate study leading to a Master of Fine Arts degree.
-The graduate faculty consists of active professional artists specializing in the traditional studio areas of painting, printmaking, sculpture, drawing and digital media.
+The graduate faculty consists of active professional artists specializing in the studio areas of painting, printmaking, sculpture, drawing, digital media, and hybrid practices.

 Potential applicants may arrange to visit the department for individual tours at any time during the academic year (September-May).
-To arrange a visit, contact Justin Strom.
+To arrange a visit, contact Shannon Collis

 Applying to the M.F.A.
 Program